ChunXiangWang/AWSImageApi/README.md

 1. Launched a full stack application for 20k users with React, SpringBoot and AWS

-2. Build the client side with React to allow users to upload image
+2. Build the Restful Api with React to allow users to upload image

-3. Leveraged SpringBoot to design the backend of the whole application
+3. Leveraged SpringBoot to design the server side of the whole application

 4. Used AWS S3 to store the image for differenet users